 These verses are written in the third person unlike the following part of the story, which is a first-person account.
 These two verses are written as if an author other than Tobit penned them in order to provide the historical material for the first-hand account that follows.
 This type of information is usually only included if someone is writing later, either adding to the account or providing background information for his or her own narrative.
 The story will only be told in first-person from chapter 1 and verse 3 through chapter 3 and verse 1, creating an inconsistent perspective throughout the narrative.

 It cannot be known that Tobit’s ancestry, as presented in this account, is historically accurate.
 Asiel, who is called a son of Naphtali, is not mentioned in the Hebrew Bible.
 The first place we see Asiel’s name mentioned is in the Septuagint (Numbers 26:48), which differs from the Hebrew text.
 This is, perhaps, one of the reasons some scholars believe Tobit to have been written in Egypt.
-In the 3rd Century B.C, the Hebrew Bible began to be translated into Greek after the conquest of Alexander the Great in Egypt.
-This is also why the account cannot have been written before 390 B.C.
+In the late 4th Century or early 3rd Century B.C, the Hebrew Bible began to be translated into Greek after the conquest of Alexander the Great in Egypt.
+This is also why the account cannot have been written before 300 B.C.

 King Shalmanesser (Shalmanesser V, 2 Kings 17) was the son of Tiglath-pilesser III (2 Kings 15:29).
 According to 2 Kings, it was Tiglath-pilesser who captured the tribe of Naphtali and carried her people into Assyria.
 Shalmanesser later laid siege to Samaria.
 The details listed in Tobit differ from those of 2 Kings, but there does not seem to be a necessary contradiction- simply a very unlikely event.